Sima Liang: Life

 Sima Liang was the fourth son of Sima Yi, by his concubine, Lady Fu; he was the eldest among Lady Fu's four sons and probably the eldest among Sima Yi's six sons whose mothers were concubines.
+(Note: The Book of Jin recorded the age order of Lady Fu's four sons.)
 His younger full-brothers were Sima Zhou, Sima Jing and Sima Jun.
 During the regencies within Cao Wei by his older half-brothers Sima Shi and Sima Zhao, he served as a mid-level official.
 After his nephew Sima Yan (posthumously known as Emperor Wu of Jin) ended Cao Wei and established the Jin dynasty, Sima Liang was created the Prince of Fufeng on 9 February 266 and put in charge of the military commands of Qin (秦州, modern eastern Gansu) and Yong (雍州, modern central and northern Shaanxi) provinces.
 In 270, after his subordinate, the general Liu Qi (劉旂) was defeated by the Xianbei rebel Tufa Shujineng, Sima Liang tried to have Liu's life spared by claiming fault; Liu's life was spared, but Sima Liang lost his post as a result.
 He was replaced by his younger brother Sima Jun.

 Despite this, Sima Liang was well respected among the Jin imperial clan for his virtues, including his filial devotion to Princess Dowager Fu.
 Because of this, Emperor Wu put him in charge of monitoring the imperial princes' behavior, to correct and rebuke them when necessary.

 On 5 October 277, Emperor Wu moved Sima Liang's principality to Ru'nan and put him in charge of the military commands of Yu Province (豫州, modern eastern Henan).
 However, soon he recalled Sima Liang back to the capital to serve as a high-level advisor.

 As Emperor Wu grew ill in 289, he considered whom to make regent.
 He considered both Empress Yang Zhi's father Yang Jun and Sima Liang.
 As a result, Yang Jun became fearful of Sima Liang and had him posted to the key city of Xuchang.
 Several other imperial princes were also posted to other key cities in the empire.
 By 290, Emperor Wu resolved to let Yang and Sima Liang both be regents, but after he wrote his will, the will was seized by Yang Jun, who instead had another will promulgated in which Yang alone was named regent.
 Emperor Wu died soon thereafter in May and was succeeded by Emperor Hui.
 By this point, Sima Liang had not yet gone to Xuchang, but was fearful of Yang Jun, and so did not dare to attend Emperor Wu's wake.
 Yang was still suspicious that Sima Liang might have a coup in mind, and so prepared for his troops to attack Sima Liang.
 (Indeed, the justice minister He Xu (何勗) suggested to Sima Liang that he overthrow Yang, but Sima Liang refused.)
 In order to avoid a military confrontation with Yang, Sima Liang immediately left for Xuchang.